unexpectedjs/unexpected/documentation/number/to-be-finite.md

-Asserts that a value is finite.
+Asserts that a number is finite.

 <!-- evaluate -->
 ```javascript